Search Contact information

-DHTML
+DHTML and Javascript

 More about HTML

 Before using javascript you need to be conversant with HTML.
 If you're going to change something, you need to be able to specify what to change and when it will change.
 Objects created by HTML can be given names, and can be of various types.
 Objects also have properties (like color, etc).
 These properties can be used on static web pages and stylesheets to control appearance.
 Each type of object has a set of valid properties.
-See our HTML4 page for more details.
+See our HTML4 or HTML5 pages for more details.
 2 properties not often used in static HTML files are id and display, both of which we'll use later

 There are ways to group objects together so that they can in some way be treated as a single entity